Prosopographia/snap-vagrant/README.md

-# Ansible Vagrant profile for a LAMP server
+# Ansible Vagrant setup for a local SNAP:DRGN development virtual machine

+**This does not handle live server provisioning!**

-## Background
+## Getting Started

 Vagrant and VirtualBox (or some other VM provider) can be used to quickly build or rebuild virtual servers.

-This Vagrant profile installs Apache, MySQL and PHP (the 'AMP' part of 'LAMP') using the [Ansible](http://www.ansible.com/) provisioner.
+This Vagrant profile installs Apache, and the 4Store triplestore using the [Ansible](http://www.ansible.com/) provisioner.

-## Getting Started

-This README file is inside a folder that contains a `Vagrantfile` (hereafter this folder shall be called the [vagrant_root]), which tells Vagrant how to set up your virtual machine in VirtualBox.

 To use the vagrant file, you will need to have done the following: